stevecassidy/python-web-programming/python/modules.md

 ### More on Regular Expression Patterns

-Here are the most useful parts of the regular expression langauge.
+Here are the most useful parts of the regular expression language.
 A more complete reference can be found [in the Python documentation](http://docs.python.org/library/re.html#regular-expression-syntax).